You are here

 Annual Report on Dual and Concurrent Enrollment

-CDE collaborated with the Department of Higher Education to release the Annual Report on Dual and Concurrent Enrollment in Colorado with new data highlighting the enrollment and outcomes of Concurrent Enrollment students in the 2019-2020 school year.
+CDE collaborated with the Colorado Department of Higher Education to release the Annual Report on Dual and Concurrent Enrollment in Colorado with new data highlighting the enrollment and outcomes of Concurrent Enrollment students in the 2020-21 school year.

-- Compared to the previous year, participation in Concurrent Enrollment increased 15.8% among American Indian or Alaska Native students, 27 percent among Asian students, 23.3 percent among African American students, 32.9% among Hawaiian or Pacific Islander students, 18.4 percent among Hispanic students, 18.6 percent among White, non-Hispanic students and 19.9 percent among students identifying as more than one race.
+- Compared to the previous year, participation in Concurrent Enrollment increased 5.6% among American Indian or Alaska Native students, 2.7% among Asian students, 1.1% among White, non-Hispanic students and 2.3% among students identifying as more than one race; while participation declined 4.9% percent among African American students, 31.9% among Hawaiian or Pacific Islander students, and 1.7% among Hispanic students,

-- High school students attempted a total of 340,181 Concurrent Enrollment credit hours with nearly 93 percent of all hours passed.
+- High school students attempted a total of 338,673 Concurrent Enrollment credit hours with nearly 93% of all hours passed.

-- 64 percent of Concurrent Enrollment students were enrolled in a credential-seeking program.
+- 63% of Concurrent Enrollment students were enrolled in a credential-seeking program.

-- Through Concurrent Enrollment or ASCENT programs, 2,877 students earned some type of postsecondary credential in 2019-20 while still in high school.
-This is a nearly 8% decrease over last year’s total high school credential completion number (3,116).
-Credential completion increased among all credential types except less than 1-year certificates.
-Since this year’s report includes data from Spring 2020, impacts of COVID-19 and the disruption of the academic year could contribute to this drop.
+- Through Concurrent Enrollment or ASCENT programs, 2,821 students earned some type of postsecondary credential in 2020-21 while still in high school.
+This is a 1.9% decrease over last year’s total high school credential completion number (2,877).

 Annual Concurrent Enrollment Reports Archives